 - Managed multiple U.S. and global compliance program and risk assessments for a publicly held medical device, supply, and pharmaceutical company for U.S. health care fraud and abuse regulations and the Foreign Corrupt Practices Act.

 Dave advises companies on how to assess and respond appropriately and proportionately to allegations of misconduct by whistleblowers, either partnering with them to perform the investigation, or performing an independent investigation.
-These issues have spanned health care fraud and abuse, FDA misbranding ("off-label" sales), anti-corruption (FCPA and the U.K. Bribery Act), commercial and financial fraud, embezzlement, export control and sanctions matters, and serious conflicts of interest.
+These issues have spanned health care fraud and abuse, FDCA adulteration and misbranding ("off-label" sales), anti-corruption (FCPA and the U.K. Bribery Act), commercial and financial fraud, embezzlement, export control and sanctions matters, and serious conflicts of interest.
 He has performed scores of investigations throughout North America, South America, Asia, the Middle East, and Europe.